php-enqueue/enqueue-dev/docs/bundle/config_reference.md

             # the connection will be performed as later as possible, if the option set to true
             lazy:                 true
-        amqp_bunny:

-            # The connection to AMQP broker set as a string.
-Other parameters could be used as defaults
-            dsn:                  ~

-            # The host to connect too.
-Note: Max 1024 characters
-            host:                 ~

-            # Port on the host.
-            port:                 ~

-            # The user name to use.
-Note: Max 128 characters.
-            user:                 ~

-            # Password.
-Note: Max 128 characters.
-            pass:                 ~

-            # The virtual host on the host.
-Note: Max 128 characters.
-            vhost:                ~

-            # Connection timeout.
-Note: 0 or greater seconds.
-May be fractional.
-            connection_timeout:   ~

-            # Timeout in for income activity.
-Note: 0 or greater seconds.
-May be fractional.
-            read_timeout:         ~

-            # Timeout in for outcome activity.
-Note: 0 or greater seconds.
-May be fractional.
-            write_timeout:        ~

-            # How often to send heartbeat.
-0 means off.
-            heartbeat:            ~
-            persisted:            ~
-            lazy:                 ~

-            # The receive strategy to be used.
-We suggest to use basic_consume as it is more performant.
-Though you need AMQP extension 1.9.1 or higher
-            receive_method:       ~ # One of "basic_get"; "basic_consume"

-            # The server will send a message in advance if it is equal to or smaller in size than the available prefetch size.
-May be set to zero, meaning "no specific limit"
-            qos_prefetch_size:    ~

-            # Specifies a prefetch window in terms of whole messages
-            qos_prefetch_count:   ~

-            # If "false" the QoS settings apply to the current channel only.
-If this field is "true", they are applied to the entire connection.
-            qos_global:           ~

-            # The options that are specific to the amqp transport you chose.
-For example amqp+lib have insist, keepalive, stream options. amqp+bunny has tcp_nodelay extra option.
-            driver_options:       ~
-        rabbitmq_amqp_bunny:

-            # The connection to AMQP broker set as a string.
-Other parameters could be used as defaults
-            dsn:                  ~

-            # The host to connect too.
-Note: Max 1024 characters
-            host:                 ~

-            # Port on the host.
-            port:                 ~

-            # The user name to use.
-Note: Max 128 characters.
-            user:                 ~

-            # Password.
-Note: Max 128 characters.
-            pass:                 ~

-            # The virtual host on the host.
-Note: Max 128 characters.
-            vhost:                ~

-            # Connection timeout.
-Note: 0 or greater seconds.
-May be fractional.
-            connection_timeout:   ~

-            # Timeout in for income activity.
-Note: 0 or greater seconds.
-May be fractional.
-            read_timeout:         ~

-            # Timeout in for outcome activity.
-Note: 0 or greater seconds.
-May be fractional.
-            write_timeout:        ~

-            # How often to send heartbeat.
-0 means off.
-            heartbeat:            ~
-            persisted:            ~
-            lazy:                 ~

-            # The receive strategy to be used.
-We suggest to use basic_consume as it is more performant.
-Though you need AMQP extension 1.9.1 or higher
-            receive_method:       ~ # One of "basic_get"; "basic_consume"

-            # The server will send a message in advance if it is equal to or smaller in size than the available prefetch size.
-May be set to zero, meaning "no specific limit"
-            qos_prefetch_size:    ~

-            # Specifies a prefetch window in terms of whole messages
-            qos_prefetch_count:   ~

-            # If "false" the QoS settings apply to the current channel only.
-If this field is "true", they are applied to the entire connection.
-            qos_global:           ~

-            # The options that are specific to the amqp transport you chose.
-For example amqp+lib have insist, keepalive, stream options. amqp+bunny has tcp_nodelay extra option.
-            driver_options:       ~

-            # The delay strategy to be used.
-Possible values are "dlx", "delayed_message_plugin" or service id
-            delay_strategy:       dlx
     client:
         traceable_producer:   false
         prefix:               enqueue